Terms and conditions of membership

 Payment for renewed membership

-by Direct Debit, we will continue to endeavour to collect your subscription fees for each year from the account notified.
+If you have elected to pay by Direct Debit, we will continue to endeavour to collect your subscription fees for each year from the account notified.

 Future subscription fees